If you have any questions about the software, please feel free to email us at [email protected] for inquiries.

 Thereafter, enter the verification code sent to your email and click ‘Verify’.

-Customised Plan (Group Access with Unlimited Company Support)
+Customise Plan (Group Access with Unlimited Company Support)

 When clients sign up for the Customised Plan, you will receive Group Access with support for an unlimited number of companies.